 Some foreign nationals cannot obtain a passport from the authorities in the country of which they are a citizen.

 If you hold a Danish residence permit as a refugee you cannot be required to apply for a passport from the authorities in the country of which you are a citizen.
 Instead, you can be issued a passport by the Danish authorities.

-If you hold a Danish residence permit and are recognised as stateless in accordance with the United Nations Convention of 28 September 1954 relating to the Status of Stateless Persons, you are entitled to an alien’s passport, which states that the holder has been recognised as stateless in accordance with the convention.
+If you hold a Danish residence permit and are recognised as stateless under the United Nations Convention of 28 September 1954 relating to the Status of Stateless Persons, you are entitled to an alien’s passport, which states that the holder has been recognised as stateless in accordance with the convention.

 The Immigration Service can also issue an alien’s passport to foreign nationals who hold a Danish residence permit, for example, as a family-reunified person, if the authorities in the country of which they are a citizen will not issue a national passport.

 There are two types of passports issued to foreign nationals:

 - A Danish travel document (convention passport)